Deemon888/Randomscripts/README.md

 # Randomscripts
-this is just side scripts and random scripts
+this is just side scripts and random scripts... made by Deemon and Drax